freenas/freenas-docs/userguide/system.rst

 * :ref:`Support`: used to view licensing information or create a support ticket.

-* :ref:`Failovers`: used to manage High Availability.
+* :ref:`Failover`: used to manage High Availability.
 #endif truenas